yegor256/blog/_drafts/roles.md

     The PM reports to the head of our [PMO](https://en.wikipedia.org/wiki/Project_management_office).

   * **Product Owner** (`PO`)
-    is a representative of a sponsor.
+    is a representative of the sponsor.
     The PO provides product requirements.
-    The PO submits bugs when desires to express concerns or questions.
+    The PO submits bugs and expresses any concerns or questions relating to them.
-    Usually, the PO is a very technical person, who knows how the product works and is capable of understanding the source code.
+    Usually, the PO is a very technical person who knows how the product works and is capable of understanding the source code.

   * **Software Architect** (`ARC`)